MarcoGorelli/polars-plugins-tutorial/docs/life_pt2.md

 00000000000
 ```

-and add this entry point to the end of `run.py`:
+and add this entry point at the end of `run.py`:

 ```python
 if __name__ == "__main__":